DafetiteOgaga/custom_commands/README.md

 ## Fixes
+	- Fixed exec: format errors caused by variation in operating system architectures for both phones and computers
 	- Commands creation now runs contineously until you quit the process
 	- Source files and compilations has been removed from the operations for optimization
 	- The authorID, create and clone repo commands now automatically configures local author during operation